warte67/SDOM/docs/progress.md

 ---

 ### 🚧 **To-Do (Ongoing)**
+- ☐ Move earlier daily logs to the archives and update cross-linkages.
 - ☐ Add comments and Doxygen tags for modified scripts (`compile`, `dox`, `gen_version.sh`).
 - ☐ Begin implementation of the new **EditBox / IME input system**.